crest-lab/crest-docs/page/examples/utils_1.md

 `--mdopt <ensemble>` simply performs the optimization of each point on a given file and writes the optimized structure to a new ensemble file `crest_ensemble.xyz` *in the same order* as the original.
-In the below example, the input `input-esnemble.xyz` contains *n*-butane structures optimized at the GFN-FF level, while the refined ensemble has the GFN2-xTB energies and geometries.
+In the below example, the input `input-ensemble.xyz` contains *n*-butane structures optimized at the GFN-FF level, while the refined ensemble has the GFN2-xTB energies and geometries.
 Note, that for demonstration purposes the *highest* energy structure was placed as the first point in the input ensemble and `--mdopt` does not change this order.
 {: .text-justify }